calidae/normandy-css/docs/reference/objects/media.md

 # Media

-The Flexbox version of the Media Objects allows it to behave as a flag, placing the image both at the bottom or the center of the whole element.
+The media object is an image to the left, with descriptive content to the right

 | Class                 | Property                               |
 | --------------------- | -------------------------------------- |